How to Sell a House to a Family Member in 2025

 Can you sell a house to a family member?

 To avoid unnecessary family drama, treat the sale like any other for sale by owner (FSBO) transaction.
-Put your contract in writing, with clear details on a sale price, who's responsible for closing costs, and so on.
+Put your contract in writing, with clear details on the sale price, who's responsible for closing costs, and so on.

-Even if you plan to oversee the sale process yourself, you should ask an experienced local realtor for a comparative market analysis (CMA) before you and your buyer set a sale price.
+Even if you plan to oversee the sale yourself, you should ask an experienced local realtor for a comparative market analysis (CMA) before you and your buyer set a sale price.
+It's an objective assessment of what your home is worth and helps you and your buyer negotiate a fair sale price and avoid issues with a mortgage lender.

 👋 Avoid this mistake when selling to a family member